 Due to the team’s COVID-19 issue, North Carolina State University was removed from the University World Series earlier on Saturday.

-The NCAA Division I Baseball Committee announced this decision.
-The decision was made on the advice of local health officials in Omaha, Nebraska.
-About the Wolves (37-19) will face defending champion Van der in this year’s final.
-Bilt made it 12 hours before.
-The game was declared no game and Vanderbilt was declared the winner of the game.
+The NCAA Division I Baseball Committee announced the decision, which was made on the advice of local health officials in Omaha, Nebraska, about 12 hours before the Wolves will face the defending champion Vanderbilt in this year’s final. .
+That game was declared no game, and Vanderbilt was declared the winner of the game.

 Commodores will face Mississippi or Texas in the first game of a three-game final series on Monday.